The Four P’s of Marketing: What They Are and How to Apply Them

 Place + Positioning

-In order for customers to buy your product, they have to know about it and be able to find you.
-Your main goal in determining place is to get your product in front of the consumers who are most likely to buy it.
-Where should you be placing your product that will garner the most attention from your target audience?
+For customers to buy your product, they need to know about it and be able to find you.
+Your main goal in determining where to place your product is to get it in front of the consumers most likely to buy it.
+Where should you place your product to garner the most attention from your target audience?

 To get started, think about the places where your ideal customers are, and then try to be there.
 That could mean social media platforms, certain websites, conferences, retail stores… The possibilities are limitless, but what’s important is figuring out where your customers are and meeting them there.
-Customer personas are a great way to help you identify where your ideal customer is spending their time (which is also where you want to help them find your product).
+Customer personas are a great way to help you identify where your ideal customer is spending their time — and understanding how to market a product effectively often starts with knowing exactly who you're marketing to.
+If you're earlier in the process, our guide on the 12 stages of taking a new product to market walks through how place and the other Ps fit into a full launch plan.

 Some additional questions to help you determine where your product should be: